 Ronke Adebiyi 10MBA of Starkville, MS, is manager of transatlantic network strategy at Delta Air Lines.
-Ronke is relocating to Amsterdam, where her team will develop the long-term network vision for Delta's transatlantic entity and l Marcus Photography provide leadership support to the company's joint venture partners.
+Ronke is relocating to Amsterdam, where her team will develop the long-term network vision for Delta's transatlantic entity and provide leadership support to the company's joint venture partners.